Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Introduction

 Of course, understanding whether such a problem is truly capable of demonstrating useful quantum advantage requires understanding the limits of classical computation in the context of computing NMR spectra.
 In \cite{KUPROV2007241, KUPROV201131, EDWARDS2014107, KUPROV2016124, kuprovtutorial2018, Hogben2011, VESHTORT2006248} the extent to which various classical approximation methods can tackle such a problem has been explored.
 In this work, we propose our own classical method for simulating NMR spectra, and examine its performance when applied to a selection of real-world molecules.
-We find that this solver provides accurate results in essentially all experimentally realistic parameter regimes, except for a small class of molecules with particularly unusual properties.
-We use the performance of our solver applied to these molecules to gain insight into the types of problems for which we may hope to see some degree of quantum advantage in the context of NMR spectroscopy.
+This solver makes use of a cluster approximation which is designed so that for a fixed cluster size its resource consumption is inherently linear in the total number of nuclear spins in the molecule.
+We find that this approximation provides accurate results in the experimental regimes which are typical for standard NMR experiments.
+Our benchmarking analysis does not reveal any molecules which require a cluster size of more than a dozen or so spins in order to achieve reasonably accurate spectra.
+These results suggest that the problem of computing accurate NMR spectra in the standard experimental regimes is tractable with resources that scale linearly with the number of nuclear spins.
+We also consider regimes with magnetic fields and linewidths that are somewhat lower than what is typical in standard NMR spectrometers, and find good performance here as well.
+We use the convergence of our cluster approximation applied to these molecules to gain insight into the types of problems for which we may hope to see some degree of quantum advantage in the context of NMR spectroscopy.